chucknorris/uppercut/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4410250

 # RELEASE NOTES
+=0.9.0.297=
+* .NET 4.0 Support (r296)
+* Fixed a bug with property setting in tfs.step (r293)
+* Uppercut now houses it's assemblies in the build folder.
+Please ensure you compare your NAnt folder and remove the assemblies that are no longer there if upgrading (r292)

 =0.9.0.286=
 * NUnit tester now runs console version.
 This fixes a TestFixtureSetup issue - see http://code.google.com/p/uppercut/issues/detail?id=10 for details (r285)